egoist/maid/README.md

 ### Run tasks before/after a task

-You can even run tasks before or after a hook:
+You can even run tasks before or after a task:

 ````markdown
 ## build